12 DECEMBER, 2014

 If to be human is to be limited, then the role of caring professions and institutions — from surgeons to nursing homes — ought to be aiding people in their struggle with those limits.
 Sometimes we can offer a cure, sometimes only a salve, sometimes not even that.
 But whatever we can offer, our interventions, and the risks and sacrifices they entail, are justified only if they serve the larger aims of a person’s life.

 In the remainder of Being Mortal, which lives at the intersection of science and philosophy, Gawande goes on to illustrate these ideas with practical examples of better, less limiting, and more dignified models of caring for the elderly and easing our exit from being.
 Complement it with philosopher Joanna Macy on how death helps us dial up the magic of life.

 Donating = Loving

-Bringing you (ad-free) Brain Pickings takes hundreds of hours each month.
-If you find any joy and stimulation here, please consider becoming a Supporting Member with a recurring monthly donation of your choosing, between a cup of tea and a good dinner.
+In 2014, I poured thousands of hours and tons of love into bringing you (ad-free) Brain Pickings.
+But it also took some hefty practical expenses to keep things going.
+If you found any joy and stimulation here over the year, please consider helping me fuel the former and offset the latter by becoming a Supporting Member with a recurring monthly donation of your choosing, between a cup of tea and a good dinner.